destrex271/portstuff/README.md

  - PostgreSQL : Relational Database for Users and Trips DB(ER Diagrams present)
  - ClickHouse : Analytics DB(Not implemented/Used in current solution)

+## Analysis of current System

+### Pros
+ - Independent and highly decoupled componenets in form of microservices
+ - Seperation on Databases according to intesiveness of operations
+ - Usage of message queues promotes asynchronus processing of requests and allows for quick data sharing using pub-sub model

+### Cons
+ - No failover strategies added for databases
+ - Monitoring only limited to databases
+ - Limited caching due to the real time nature of the system

 ## Requirements

 ### Functional Requirements -